palantir/gulp-count/README.md

 1. `file` - the current Vinyl file instance
 2. `path` - file path resolved relative to `options.cwd` and colored yellow.

+##### `options.logEmpty: boolean | string = false`

+Whether to log the message when the stream is empty.

+If a string is provided then it is used as the message template and receives the same variables as `options.message`.

+Setting `{ message: false, logEmpty: true }` will log _if and only if_ the stream is empty.

+##### `options.title: string`

+String prepended to every message to distinguish the output of multiple instances logging at once.
+A falsy value will print nothing.

 ##### `options.cwd: string = ""`

 Current working directory against which file paths are resolved in template strings.